-Edwin D. Duryea, Jr., Ed.
-D., Director Ernest A. Tabler, M.A., Assistant Director
+EDWIN D. DURYEA, JR., Ed.D., Director

+DOMINIC J. GUZZETTA, Ed.D., Assistant Director

 The Division of Adult Education provides students opportunities to improve themselves for their employment, to study toward college degrees in liberal arts and sciences, engineering, education, and business administration, and to expand their knowledge in special fields of interest.
-Both undergraduate and graduate credit courses and special non-credit courses are offered in the evening.
+Undergraduate and graduate credit courses and special non-credit courses are offered in the evening on a full or part time basis for new or former students.